Ditectrev/Automation-Tools-for-Courses/Test_README.md

 - [ ] Yes.
 - [x] No.

 ### For each of the following statements, select Yes if the statement is true.
-Otherwise, select No. NOTE: Each correct match is worth one point.

-### For each of the following statements, select Yes if the statement is true.
 Otherwise, select No. NOTE: Each correct selection is worth one point.
 Hot Area: Azure DevOps Services allows developers to deploy or update applications to Azure using Continuous Integration/Continuous Delivery (CI/CD) pipelines

 - [x] Yes.